Bande dessinée: Comics from the United States and United Kingdom

-Classic American and British comic books, those of the traditional superhero genres in particular, are not as well represented in the French and Belgian comics market, for the reasons as explored above.
+Classic US and British comic books, those of the traditional superhero genres in particular, are not as well represented in the French and Belgian comics market, for the reasons as explored above.
 However, the graphic novel work of Will Eisner and Art Spiegelman (first published in French in À Suivre) is respected to such a high extent that it has actually led to the adoption of the English expression in mainland Europe as well, particularly for such mature works as published by Casterman or Les Humanoïdes Associés.
 Nonetheless, a few comic strips like Peanuts and Calvin and Hobbes have had considerable success in France and Belgium.
-Yet, it was in the field of the graphic novels that American and British creations did attract attention from the Franco-Belgian comic world, the early ones having been Richard Corben and Bernie Wrightson, the former of which having started out in the American underground comix scene, where artists created comics with the express intent to distance themselves from the classic American comics as produced by the big studios.
-Both men were published in the Métal Hurlant American spin-off Heavy Metal and reciprocally translated for the French mother magazine.
+Yet, it was in the field of the graphic novels that US and British creations did attract attention from the Franco-Belgian comic world, the early ones having been Richard Corben and Bernie Wrightson, the former of which having started out in the US underground comix scene, where artists created comics with the express intent to distance themselves from the classic US comics as produced by the big studios.
+Both men were published in the Métal Hurlant US spin-off Heavy Metal and reciprocally translated for the French mother magazine.
 As mentioned, Heavy Metal made a deep artistic impact on an entire young generation of English-speaking comic creators, such as Neil Gaiman and Mike Mignola, who started to create more modern, more mature comics henceforth.
 It were these comics that were given attention by publisher Glénat, when they established the subsidiary Comics USA in 1988.
-Actually starting out with (hardcover!) comic book sized publications in the classic superhero genre, but created by a young generation of artists, the classic American comic failed to make a convincing come-back and the subsidiary folded in 1991 after 48 issues.
-Subsequently, Glénat focused solely on its concurrent Glénat Comics imprint which concentrated on album releases of modern American graphic novels from such publishers as Image Comics, Dark Horse, and Oni Press, and as such still in existence as of 2017.
-Glénat was actually preceded in 1986 by Delcourt, a newcomer presently specialized in American/British graphic novels (and Japanese manga).
-Of the post-classic superhero era, Mike Mignola has become one of the most in French translated American comic artists.
-Recently, Eaglemoss Collections and DC Comics have embarked on yet another attempt to re-introduce Francophone readership to the classic American superhero genre with their DC Comics: Le Meilleur des Super-Héros collection, launched in French in 2015, following in the wake of publisher Hachette who launched their Marvel Comics: La collection the year previously in an attempt to capitalize on the break-out success of the 21st-century Marvel Comics film adaptions.
+Actually starting out with (hardcover!) comic book sized publications in the classic superhero genre, but created by a young generation of artists, the classic US comic failed to make a convincing come-back and the subsidiary folded in 1991 after 48 issues.
+Subsequently, Glénat focused solely on its concurrent Glénat Comics imprint which concentrated on album releases of modern US graphic novels from such publishers as Image Comics, Dark Horse, and Oni Press, and as such still in existence as of 2017.
+Glénat was actually preceded in 1986 by Delcourt, a newcomer presently specialised in US/UK graphic novels (and Japanese manga).
+Of the post-classic superhero era, Mike Mignola has become one of the most in French translated US comic artists.
+Recently, Eaglemoss Collections and DC Comics have embarked on yet another attempt to re-introduce Francophone readership to the classic US superhero genre with their DC Comics: Le Meilleur des Super-Héros collection, launched in French in 2015, following in the wake of publisher Hachette who launched their Marvel Comics: La collection the year previously in an attempt to capitalise on the break-out success of the 21st-century Marvel Comics film adaptions.